Home

 3. Test the TPS voltage and ground signals using a multimeter.
 If the sensor isn’t receiving proper voltage or ground, the mechanic will trace the issue back through the wiring and connectors for faults or damage.

-4. Check the TPS output signal while moving the throttle.
-The voltage output should increase smoothly with the throttle opening angle.
-Any irregularities in the voltage output mean the sensor is faulty.
+4. Check the TPS output signal while moving the throttle valve.
+The output voltage should increase smoothly with the throttle opening angle.
+Any irregularities in the output voltage mean the sensor is faulty.

 5. Examine the pedal position sensor voltage signal to ensure it responds correctly to pedal movement.